 I’ve been to Ireland 5 times (so far) and I’m starting to feel like a local in Dublin.
 I have the good fortune to have some great Irish friends so going to Dublin is not a typical tourist experience.
 It’s almost like a homecoming.
 I’m picked up at the airport and driven around town like visiting royalty.
 The trip is mostly planned out with pub nights (almost every night), dinners and visits to local, worthwhile venues.
 It’s great fun and provides a very local perspective.

 As a local, you DON’T go to Temple Bar (“it’s too damn expensive”); you don’t go to the Guinness Storehouse Tour (“I already worship Guinness- every night”); you don’t limit your shopping to Grafton Street (“stay north of the Liffey with fewer tourists”).

 As a local, you DO go to your “local” (the pub in your neighborhood where you know almost everyone who walks in the door); you do have your regular shops (like the Bretzel Bakery where they know you and your order as you walk in); you do order multiple drinks at last call (because the barman can’t leave or kick you out before you are done).

-Whatever you do, don’t call an Irishman (or woman) “British” (the Republic of Ireland is not part of the U.K.).
+Whatever you do, enjoy Ireland and its culture.
+There’s a good time to be had wherever you go.
+But don’t call an Irishman (or woman) “British” (the Republic of Ireland is not part of the U.K.).
 And don’t stop for the weather, i.e. rain.
 It’s either about to rain or will rain sometime later in the day.
 Bring rain gear, a wool sweater and enjoy.
 It’s all part of Ireland.
 And being in Dublin like a local.